Download Full Text (4.8 MB)

 Philip Livingston, addressed from New York, NY, wrote to John Kean, addressed to Philadelphia, PA.
 He described managing money in New York and South Carolina, and the purchase of Indents.
 He was unable to locate a place for the "branch here," but expected to rent from Frederick Jay or John Dewlurst.
 The Directors planned to meet at Brunswick to select a location there.
 Philip was charged for John Kean's last letter.

 Bay 1, Column 1, LHC Series 2

 Livingston, Philip P..
 Philip Livingston to John Kean, December 8, 1791.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/118
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/118

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.